0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ### PassTheCert RBCD

-In short, since we have genericWrite access to the domain account RBCD through the ldaps certificate authentication, we can edit the DC's msDS-AllowedToActOnBehalfOfOtherIdentity and add our machine account's ( ```HACK01$```) SID to gain delegation over the DC.
+In short, since we have domain admin access to the ldaps server through our certificate domain, we can edit the DC's msDS-AllowedToActOnBehalfOfOtherIdentity and add our machine account's ( ```HACK01$```) SID to gain delegation over the DC.
 This will allow us to request a service ticket to the DC for any user we wish to impersonate([Silver Ticket](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/silver-ticket).

 Let's clone the PassTheTicket tool
 ```console